backdrop-contrib/content_type_clone/README.txt

  2. Click on the "clone" list next to the content type you want to clone.

  3. In the form that will appear, provide a name, a machine name and a description (optional) for the new content type that is about to be created.

  4. Click "Generate".
-The cloned content type will then appear in the content type list
+The cloned content type will then appear in the content type list.

 Cloning options:
 When cloning a content type, there are 2 self explanatory options in the creation form.

  * Copy all nodes from the source content type to the target content type

  * Delete all nodes from the source content type after they have been copied to the target content type